The Scoop on Camping with us

 As mentioned, there are 3 levels of participation to choose from.

-‘Working’ Members help us plan, build and take down the camp.
-You’ll come to camp meetings and work days (for Bay Area folks), help with set up on playa from your arrival day till we’re done with set up, take a hosting* shift during the week on one of our nights we’re open to the public, and commit to helping with Strike* on Sunday for 5-6 hours.
+“‘Working’ Members help us plan, build, maintain and take down the camp.
+You’ll come to camp meetings and work days (for Bay Area folks), help with set up on playa from your arrival day until we’re done with set up, take a hosting* shift during the week on one of our nights we’re open to the public, and commit to helping with Strike* on Sunday for 5-6 hours.
+If you’re arriving on playa after the principal OC set up is done, that’s OK, you can still be a Working Member if you wish!
+In this case, you’d make yourself available for camp maintenance help on your arrival day (after your personal camp set up) + 1 full day after (to the extent there things to do).
 Early Arrival is an option only for Working Members in most cases, and we want you and need you to pull this off!
 Please note, you don’t need to be Bay Area based to be a Working Member.
 It’s ok if you can’t attend one work day or meeting pre-playa.
 What counts is all the commitments while at Burning Man.
-To insure commitments are kept, we make use of what we call the “I’ll Show Up” deposit*.
-Dues level is lowest for Working Members, as is available camp slots.
+To ensure commitments are kept, we make use of what we call the “I’ll Show Up” deposit*.
+Dues level is lowest for Working Members, as is available camp slots.”

 ‘Participating’ Members have no obligation to come to pre-playa work days (but we’ll ask), will still come to a Camp wide meeting(s) (for Bay Area folks only), and on playa have no responsibility to help set up, so works best for those that can’t make it to BM ’till Monday or later.
 But – you will take a hosting shift* during the week on one of our nights we’re open to the public, and commit to helping with Strike* on Sunday for 5-6 hours.
 Camp dues level is higher than Working Members, lower than Supporters, and we want you and need you to pull this off!

 Camp Supporters will still come to a Camp wide meeting(s) (for Bay Area folks).
-On playa, you’d have no obligations to help with Set up, Strike, nor are obligated to take a Hosting Shift, (though we’ll ask).
-Dues level is highest, and thus your participation is more on the side of financial support towards the project budget, and we want you and need you to pull this off!
+On playa, you’d have no scheduled committments to help with Set up, Strike of the public shade/dance/chill area.
+Of course you will still set up, take down and clean up your own personal camp area.
+You are not obligated to take a Hosting Shift, (though we’ll ask).
+We will still request and appreciate your participation in any number of contributing ways.
+Dues level is highest, and thus your participation is more (but not solely) on the side of financial support towards the project budget, and helping members of less means be able to join us, and we want you and need you to pull this off!
 Like other tiers, we do request you check out when you leave BM with one of our core members to ensure you’ve not left us with any of your MOOP, large or small.
 Longer explanation below.

 *What’s a Hosting Shift?